 Helping someone with dementia

 There's no sure way to prevent dementia, but there are steps you can take that might help.
-More research is needed, but it can't hurt to do the following:
+More research is needed, but it may be beneficial to do the following:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.